dkvz/dkvz-blog-backend/README.md

 Published being absent used to mean it got set to false forcibly.
 This *may* change with the new API in that I may not update published if it's absent.

+The endpoint slightly changed in that it's now only deleting the files that were successfully processed from the import directory (it used to delete everything that could be parsed AFAIK).

 # /articles/search - POST
 I'm using a weird rate limiter on that endpoint which basically blocks (with Forbidden HTTP error) ALL searches when a certain threshold is reached.